DTAS

 BECOMING REGISTERED

-You do not need to be a Registered Dental Technician to work as a technician in Saskatchewan.
+You do not need to be a Registered Dental Technician to work in a laboratory in Saskatchewan.
 Many of the laboratories provide opportunities to be trained in-house and taught the skills needed to challenge the registration exam and become part of the membership.